MichiganCOG/M-PACT/README.md

 --seqLength         Sequence length when output from model (50 for ResNet50, 250 for TSN, 1 for I3D and C3D)    **REQUIRED**

+--expName           Experiment name **REQUIRED**

+--baseDataPath      The path to where all datasets are stored (Ex.
+For HMDB51, this directory should then contain tfrecords_HMDB51/Split1/trainlist/exampleVidName.tfrecords)   **REQUIRED**

+--fName			    Which dataset list to use (trainlist, testlist, vallist)    **REQUIRED**

+--numGpus           Number of GPUs to train on over a single node (default 1)

+--train             1 or 0 whether to set up model in testing or training format (default 1)

+--load              1 or 0 whether to use the current trained checkpoints with the same experiment_name or to train from random initialized weights

 --modelAlpha        Optional rsampling factor constant value resampling or initializing other resampling strategies maininly during training.

 --inputAlpha        Resampling factor for constant value resampling of input video, used mainly for testing models.